-On 25 May 2018, new data protection legislation will come into force that will affect all organisations, including community archives.
+On 25 May 2018, new data protection legislation came into force that affected all organisations, including community archives.
 This is called GDPR (General Data Protection Regulation).
 There are some notes about GDPR below, with links to further information.

 The primary source of information and guidance about GDPR is the website of the Information Commissioner.
 See: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/

 Some aspects of the legislation relating to personal data held in archives in the UK is still under review.
 You can find out more about this below.

 Though we hope that the pointers below are helpful, the Community Archives and Heritage Group is not able to provide definitive or legal advice about GDPR.
 Like most other organisations, we are trying to interpret the guidance that is available to understand the implications for our sector.